hlan-net/BluePills/docs/user-stories/PERSONAS.md

 **Secondary (Liisa):**
 - As Liisa (health-conscious tracker), I want to see my adherence percentage over time, so I can track my consistency
 - As Liisa (health-conscious tracker), I want to export my medication history, so I can share it with my doctor

-**Secondary (Aino):**
-- As Aino (caregiver), I want to manage medications for multiple people, so I can help my family members
-- As Aino (caregiver), I want to verify which medications were taken, so I have peace of mind

 ---